Krsna Kirtana Songs est. 2001 www.kksongs.org

 As

-time, the dedication, and self-discipline are able to succeed with this course.
+the time, the dedication, and self-discipline are able to succeed with this

 Having

-ta doesn’t sound resonant enough.
-It would be the most productive combination
+if ta doesn’t sound resonant enough.
+It would be the

 The

-prakars of every single tala and made it mandatory.
-I feel, however, that each
+every single tala and made it mandatory.
+I feel,

-student has a degree of creativity.
-I’m sure if they listen to experienced
+however, that each student has a degree of creativity.
+I’m sure if they listen

-identity and style.
-The main of aim of this course was to introduce one to khol
+one’s identity and style.
+The main of aim of this course was to introduce one

-who are interested in detailed learning of the rhythmic forms of Indian music,
+are interested in detailed learning of the rhythmic forms of Indian music, one

 Lastly,

-accompany some of the songs there with your mridanga.
-You only improve after
+the songs there with your mridanga.
+You only improve

 If